What causes lupus?

 - Penicillin or other antibiotic drugs such as: amoxicillin (Amoxil®); ampicillin (Ampicillin Sodium ADD-Vantage®); cloxacillin (Cloxapen®)

-- Cold or a viral illness
+- Infection, colds or viral illnesses

 - Emotional stress, such as divorce, illness, death in the family, or other life complications

-- Anything else that causes stress to the body such as surgery, physical harm, pregnancy, or giving birth
+- Anything else that causes stress to the body such as surgery, physical harm, injury, pregnancy, or giving birth